Signs Of Stress In Teens And How To Cope

 Explore stress and coping strategies for teens

-Find a therapist
+Find a therapist or a mental health professional

 Regardless of the sources of stress, whether because of school, work, dating and relationships, mental illness, a natural disaster, a health condition, family challenges, or anything else that's on your mind, you don't have to go through it alone.
-There are a number of different ways that you can go about finding a counselor or therapist who is experienced with teen stress.
+There are a number of different ways you can go about finding a counselor or therapist who is experienced with teen stress.
 You can search the web for counselors or therapists who work with teens living with stress and anxiety in your area, ask your healthcare provider for a referral to a mental health professional at your next appointment, see what your health insurance plan covers, or sign up for a reputable online therapy platform, such as BetterHelp (for those aged 18+) or TeenCounseling (for those aged 13-19).

 All of the providers at BetterHelp and TeenCounseling are licensed, and online therapy is typically more affordable than traditional in-person therapy or counseling services.
 Also, online therapy has been proven to be just as effective as in-person therapy, including for anxiety and depression.